aery32/aery32/README.md

 ## Release notes
 ### Changelog for the next release
+- The dependency of PM module has been removed from ADC module.
+In addtion, unnecessary error checking removed from `aery::adc_init()`.
+In future Driver Classes take responsible of those.
+Module functions should be low level stuff.
+- Added aery::adc_is_enabled()
+- Added new example, `example/display/hd44780_print_adc.cpp`, that uses hd44780 example to print the result of A/D conversion.
+- `<aery32/string.h>` now includes `<cstring>` for convenience.
+- Resolved is/has naming convention. isbusy() makes the exception.
+Otherwise is_foo() is used.
+Closes gh-11.
 - Bug fixes:
   - `aery::adc_isbusy()` didn't work with channel masks.
   - Typo in `aery::nputs()` that prevented it to work.